-Graded Work and Late Assignments
+Greaded Work Information and Late Assignments Policy

-- 1. Graded work will be returned with feedback within two weeks of submission. - 2.
-Grades will be recorded in elearn so that you can keep track of your progress in this class.
-You may view your grades any time by clicking on Course Information-Grades.
-Please check your grades often! - 3.
-Per English department policy, - late essays (Critical Essay Rough Draft and Final Draft) are accepted but are reduced by 10% each day that the essay is late. - essays that are more than 10 days late will not be accepted for credit but will receive feedback. - the final essay in the course will not be accepted after the last day of classes (Week 15).
-Students must submit the critical essay and take all exames to be eligible to pass this course. - 4.
-Writing activities, quizzes, and exams may be made up within 1 week of due date and will be penalized 10% per each day they are late.
-These will be alternate assignments from the originals.
-Contact the instructor to make up any missed work. - 5.
-No late work or extra credit will be accepted after Week 15 (the last week of classes).
+- Graded work will be returned with feedback within two weeks of submission. - Grades will be recorded in elearn so that you can keep track of your progress in this class.
+Please check your grades often! - Students must submit the critical essay and take both exams to be eligible to pass this course. - Per English department policy, late essays (Critical Essay Rough Draft and Final Draft) are accepted but are penalized 10% per each day that the essay is late.
+Essays that are more than 10 days late will not be accepted for credit but will receive feedback..
+The final essay in the course will not be accepted after the last day of classes (December 2). - Quizzes and exams may be made up within 1 week of the due date and will be penalized 10% per each day they are late.
+Alternate quizzes and exams will be given for makeup.
+Contact Mrs. Todaro to make up any missed work.